Multiscale network renormalization: scale-invariance without geometry: The scale-free range with universal inverse square exponent

 Indeed, for $\alpha=1/2$ and $\gamma_{1/2}=[\textrm{cos}(\pi/4)]^{2}=1/2$, the above equation reduces exactly to Eq.~\eqref{eq:kVSx}.
 In complete analogy with the case $\alpha=1/2$, Eq.~\eqref{tupadre} implies that, for small values of $x$, the expected degree behaves as

-while for large values of $x$ there is a saturation $k_l(x)\approx N_l-1$ (as in Fig.~\ref{fig:kVSx}) which produces the cut-off in the degree distribution $P_l(k)$.
-Therefore, in order to establish the behaviour of $P_l(k)$ before the cut-off appears (i.e. for $k\ll N_l-1$), it is enough to invert Eq.~\eqref{tusorella} as $x_l(k)\propto k^{1/\alpha}$ and use it into Eq.~\eqref{eq:funda} to obtain
+while for large values of $x$ there is a saturation $k_\ell(x)\approx N_\ell-1$ (as in Fig.~\ref{fig:kVSx}) which produces the cut-off in the degree distribution $P_\ell(k)$.
+Therefore, in order to establish the behaviour of $P_\ell(k)$ before the cut-off appears (i.e. for $k\ll N_\ell-1$), it is enough to invert Eq.~\eqref{tusorella} as $x_\ell(k)\propto k^{1/\alpha}$ and use it into Eq.~\eqref{eq:funda} to obtain

-where we have used $\rho_l(x|\alpha,\gamma_\alpha)\propto x^{-1-\alpha}$ for large enough $x$.
-As clear from Eq.~\eqref{tusorella}, the range of values of $x$ for which both $x_l(k)\propto k^{1/\alpha}$ and $\rho_l(x|\alpha,\gamma_\alpha)\propto x^{-1-\alpha}$ are valid is larger when $\delta$ is smaller (correspondingly, the effect of the cut-off in the degree distribution is weaker).
-So for sparser networks the regime $P_l(k)\propto k^{-2}$ is valid for a larger fraction of the range of values of $k$.
+where we have used $\rho_\ell(x,\alpha,\gamma_\alpha)\propto x^{-1-\alpha}$ for large enough $x$.
+As clear from Eq.~\eqref{tusorella}, the range of values of $x$ for which both $x_\ell(k)\propto k^{1/\alpha}$ and $\rho_\ell(x,\alpha,\gamma_\alpha)\propto x^{-1-\alpha}$ are valid is larger when $\delta$ is smaller (correspondingly, the effect of the cut-off in the degree distribution is weaker).
+So for sparser networks the regime $P_\ell(k)\propto k^{-2}$ is valid for a larger fraction of the range of values of $k$.
 Correspondingly, the reduced degree distribution behaves as

 and is followed by an upper cut-off for $\kappa\lesssim1$.
 For sparser networks, Eq.~\eqref{tufratello} is valid for a larger range of values.
 The above results confirm Eq.~\eqref{eq:mosoccazzi}, which was obtained for $\alpha=1/2$, and extend it to the entire range $\alpha\in(0,1)$.
+In the companion paper~\cite{rajat}, the universality of the tail exponent $-2$ of the degree distribution is rigorously confirmed by replacing the $\alpha$-stable PDF of the fitness with a pure Pareto distribution with the same tail exponent $-1-\alpha$.